codyngpriest/alx-system_engineering-devops/0x00-shell_basics/README.md

 # This script displays the content if the current directory in long format
 4. Hidden files
 # This script displays the directory contents, including hidden files(starting with .).
 Use the long format.
+5. I love numbers
+# This scripts displays current directory contents in long format, with user and group IDs displayed numerically and hidden files starting with a .